icebert04/icebert04.github.io/_posts/2018-6-15-love-from-the-kitchen.md

 Mine started from the kitchen.
 Ka-Ising is her name.
 She works as **"The Cook"** for my Lola in a 10 hectare property in Balayan Batangas.
 Every morning, Ka-Ising wakes up very early to take that 3 kilometer walk from her place to my Lola's residence.
 From there Felicia Manalo (her full name), will start the wood (fallen from the mango trees) by only using a steel pipe to initiate the fire.

 She will start first with our freshly brewed **"Kapeng Barako"** or Batangas Coffee.
 Then she continues with her own version of **"Beef Tapa Jerky"** with sunny side up eggs, atchara and fried rice.
+Take note that the Tapa Jerky that she makes is labor intensive.
+It takes days for her to make something like that and only minutes for us to consume.